A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

-Overall, the summations \eqref{spherical-general-1} and \eqref{scat-field-total-2D-octupole-cartesian-matrix-1} can describe the diffracted field from any 2D array in spherical and Cartesian coordinates, respectively, in terms of the incident fields and the lattice and the consisting particles attributes, provided that the problem can be sufficiently described with octupoles as the maximum multipolar order.
-Moreover, unlike previous efforts \cite{dimitriadis2012surface, babicheva2018metasurfaces}, these formulas include all the propagating, diffraction orders and not only a zeroth-order, allowing the study of metagratings operating at wavelengths shorter than the array periodicity, and further facilitating the design of related optical structures, as will be demonstrated later on.
+The summations \eqref{spherical-general-1} and \eqref{scat-field-total-2D-octupole-cartesian-matrix-1} can describe the diffracted field from any 2D array in spherical and Cartesian coordinates, respectively, in terms of the incident fields, the lattice, and the consisting particles attributes, provided that the problem can be sufficiently described with octupoles as the maximum multipolar order.
+Moreover, unlike previous efforts \cite{dimitriadis2012surface, babicheva2018metasurfaces}, these formulas include all the propagating, diffraction orders and not only a zeroth-order.
+It allows the study of metagratings operating at wavelengths shorter than the array periodicity and further facilitates the design of related optical structures, as demonstrated later.
 For convenience, we provide a summary of these equations in Table I. The verification of the proposed equations is performed in the \textit{Supp.
 Info.
-I.D.} using COMSOL$^{\rm TM}$ Multiphysics \cite{comsol} for an isotropic particle, as well as a particle with broken symmetries, namely a metallic helix, and under oblique incidence.
+I.D.} using COMSOL Multiphysics\textsuperscript{\textregistered} \cite{comsol} for an isotropic particle, as well as a particle with broken symmetries, namely a metallic helix, and under oblique incidence.
+The T matrix of the metallic helix was obtained via an extraction algorithm \cite{demesy2018scattering} using JCMsuite \cite{burger2008jcmsuite}.